 - The loss of intertidal areas, through coastal works such as reclamations and seawalls, which reduces the areas where kaimoana can be harvested and modifies coastal landscapes

-- The destruction of culturally important sites through earthworks and construction activities, and the vulnerability of culturally important sites to sea-level rise
+- The destruction of culturally important sites through earthworks and construction activities, and the vulnerability of culturally important sites to sea-level rise and erosion

 - The degradation of culturally important natural features and landscapes through inappropriate development